Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

   something else, like banking services, or a point-of-sale system, or a newspaper website, etc.

-Before we go into each, I want to make it very clear that _**most**_ organisations in the world that engage in software engineering are NOT Software organisations (even if they want to be) and actually work in Product organisations.
+Before we go into each, I want to make it very clear that _**most**_ organisations in the world that engage in software engineering are NOT Software organisations (even if they want to be) but are actually Product organisations.
+For those working in management, leadership, platform- or staff-engineering roles, it can be very tempting to compartmentalise and silo oneself into thinking that "my department/team is effectively a Software organisation inside a Product organisation" but that perspective has a major issue: In the big picture, you're still a Product organisation and so compartmentalising / siloing yourself is distracting and distancing yourselves from the core purpose / [core domains](https://github.com/ddd-crew/core-domain-charts) of your organisation.

 ### For Software organisations